jomjol/AI-on-the-edge-device-docs/docs/Demo-Mode.md

 You need to enable it in the configuration (`TakeImage > Demo`) and also provide the needed files on the SD-Card.

-One image per round gets used, starting with the first image for the first round.
+For each round one image gets used, starting with the first image for the first round.

 For the reference image and the alignment also the first image gets used.

 Once the last image got reached, it starts again with the first one.

-## Example Demo
-You can use the following demo or create your own one.
-Just install it using the OTA Update functionality.

- - [demo.zip](https://github.com/jomjol/AI-on-the-edge-device/files/10320454/demo.zip) (this is just a zip of [this](https://github.com/jomjol/AI-on-the-edge-device/tree/master/code) folder in the repo)

 ## SD-Card Structure
 ```